Christian Kirk Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - Kirk has been the target of 18.1% (100 total) of his team's 552 passing attempts this season.

-- With nine targets in the red zone this season, Kirk has been on the receiving end of 11.8% of his team's 76 red zone pass attempts.
+- Kirk (nine red zone targets) has been the recipient of 11.8% of his team's 76 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Seahawks.